intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

     --accuracy \
     --tasks "lambada_openai"
 # smoothquant
-# --int8_bf16_mixed is used for int8 mixed bfloat16 precision.
+# [alternative] --int8 is used for int8 only, --int8_bf16_mixed is used for int8 mixed bfloat16 precision.
 python run_generation.py \
     --model EleutherAI/gpt-j-6b \
     --sq \